StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_orders.md

 # 🧹 Data Loading & Cleansing: `crm_orders` (Bronze ➝ Silver Layer)

-> This script performs data quality checks and cleansing operations on the `silver.crm_crm_orders`.
+> This script performs data quality checks and cleansing operations on the `silver.crm_orders`.
 > The goal is to ensure that all records are complete, clean, and logically consistent.

 ---